PingrisAlexis/SportSee/README.md

 - Then, install dependencies : `npm install`

+- Terminal will told you that something is already running on port 3000 (backend part), and will ask to you if you want to run the app on another port.
+Just press `Y`.

-- Now, you can run the front-end server (port 3001):  `npm run start`
+- Now, you can run the front-end server (port 3001):  `npm start`